ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 ### **Constraints**

-Constraints are limitations that govern the insertion of data into tables and the changes that can be made to existing data.
+Constraints are limitations that control the insertion of data into tables and the changes that can be made to existing data.
 This section explains the kinds of constraints and how to use them to ensure data consistency.

 #### Types